-A field line is drawn tangential to the net electric field at a point.
-Thus at any point the tangent to the electric field line matches the direction of the electric field at that point.
+A field line is drawn tangential to the net at a point.
+Thus at any point, the tangent to the electric field line matches the direction of the electric field at that point.
 Secondly, the relative density of field lines around a point corresponds to the relative strength (magnitude) of the electric field at that point.
-In other words if you see more electric field lines in the vicinity of point A as compared to point B, then the electric field is stronger at point A.
+In other words, if you see more electric field lines in the vicinity of point A as compared to point B, then the electric field is stronger at point A.

 Electric field lines always point away from a positive charge and towards a negative point.
 In fact, electric fields originate at a positive charge and terminate at a negative charge.

 As said before field lines are a great way to visualize electric fields.
 You can almost feel the attraction between unlike charges and the repulsion between like charges as though they are trying to push each other away.

 Following are the rules for drawing electric field lines:

 - The field line begins at the charge and ends either at the charge or at infinity.

 - When the field is stronger, the field lines are closer to each other.